LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 Furthermore, in the following we indicate with `block` be the block under consideration and with `previousBlock` the previous block of the chain.
 Calling a function `fct` from another module `module` is represented by `module.fct`.

+### Validation Stages of Block, Block Assets, and Block Header

+During a block lifecycle, validations are performed in three different stages:

+- **Static validation**: When a new block is received, some initial static checks are done to ensure that the serialized object follows the general structure of a block.
+  These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
+- **Block verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
+In particular, these checks are performed *before* the state transitions implied by the modules are processed.
+- **Result verification**: In this stage we verify the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
+In particular, these checks are performed *after* the state transitions implied by the modules are processed.

 ### Block

 #### JSON Schema